 Because this part's G-code has been proven many times, the use of the simulator here is mainly to show the part that will be made and demonstrate how the machine will move.
 Take note of the first few moves of the machine.
-If errors do pop up when this G-code is run through the simulator, they will likely be a tool or tool holder issue, so make sure those values and settings are correct.
+If errors do pop up when this G-code is simulated, they will likely be a tool or tool holder issue, so make sure those values and settings are correct.